Azure/azure-powershell/src/ManagedServices/ManagedServices/help/Get-AzManagedServicesAssignment.md

 # Get-AzManagedServicesAssignment

 ## SYNOPSIS
-Gets a list of the registration assignments.
+Gets a specific registration assignment or a list of the registration assignments.

 ## SYNTAX